Jetlike structures in low-mass binary neutron star merger remnants: Results

 Following the onset of collapse, the bulk of the HMNS is swallowed by the BH leaving an accretion disk which initially has $\sim 10\%$ of the initial rest mass of the system, dropping to $2.66\%$ (Table \ref{tab:Results_data} and Fig. \ref{fig:BH_accretion} middle panel) by the end of the simulation.
 The accretion of magnetized gas causes the total magnetic energy to drop, with a consequential decline in the electromagnetic luminosity over time.
 The expected electromagnetic luminosity for a jet powered by the steady-state BZ mechanism can be estimated as \cite{Thorne:1986}

 where $B_{\textup{pol}}$ is the poloidal magnetic field measured at the BH pole.
 The luminosity from Eq. \eqref{eq:BZ_lum} is plotted as connected dots in the middle panel of Fig. \ref{fig:luminosity}.
 We can see that the EM luminosity for the IR2.70 case converges towards the $L_{\textup{BZ}}$ value towards the end of our simulation as the additional power from the magnetized torus dies down and the BZ mechanism dominates.
-The magnitude lies within the narrow ``universal range" of luminosities shown in \cite{Shapiro:2017cny} to arise from BH + disk systems that result from compact binary mergers containing NSs, as well as from the magnetorotational collapse of massive stars.
+The EM luminosity magnitude lies within the narrow ``universal range" of $10^{52\pm1}$erg s$^{-1}$ derived in \cite{Shapiro:2017cny} for accreting BH + disk systems resulting from compact binary mergers containing NSs, as well as from the magnetorotational collapse of massive stars.
 This, combined with the other criteria already validated for the very similar case reported in Ruiz et al. 2021 \cite{Ruiz:2021qmm}, demonstrates that the BZ mechanism is operating in our simulation, as we concluded in \cite{Ruiz:2016rai,Ruiz:2017due,Paschalidis:2014qra,Sun:2022vri}.
-Although we only observe a mildly relativistic outflow within our simulation region, an extensive literature suggests that the BZ effect alone can ultimately accelerate gas to ultrarelativistic ($\Gamma_{\infty} \gg 100$) velocities, even with significant baryon pollution (see e.g. \cite{Paschalidis:2014qra,McKinney:2005zx}) and therefore provide the central engine for a sGRB-compatible jet.
+One can relate the total electromagnetic luminosity $L_{\textup{EM}}$ observed in our simulations to the observed isotropic-equivalent $\gamma-$ray luminosity for a jet observed head-on as